 Researchers, faculty, instructors, students, and others needing more detailed information on our collections should contact our Museum Curator, Carrie Eaton, at firstname.lastname@example.org.

 - A premier collection of fossils from the Waukesha Lagerstätte, a deposit in Wisconsin that remarkably features the preservation of soft-bodied organisms; these fossils provide one of the best glimpses into what life was like during the Early Silurian Period (~428 to 436 million years ago)

 - A historic mastodon skeleton assembled from the bones of two mastodons collected in 1897 and 1898.
 Click to learn more about our mastodon skeleton.

 - Dinosaurs and reptiles from the Jurassic Morrison Formation and Cretaceous Hell Creek Formation

 - Fish, birds, and reptiles from the Cretaceous Niobrara Formation

 - Paleogene mammals from the White River Badlands of South Dakota

 - A lithostratigraphic collection of Paleozoic fossils from Wisconsin, including fossils illustrated in the Geology of Wisconsin, Survey of 1873–1879.

 We’re Making Improvements

-The Geology Museum collection is undergoing a facility renovation funded by the Institute of Museum and Library Services and the University of Wisconsin.
-As such, collections operations are limited at this time.
-For more information, please contact Museum Curator Carrie Eaton, at firstname.lastname@example.org.
+The Geology Museum has just completed renovating a brand new collections storage facility funded by the Institute of Museum and Library Services and the University of Wisconsin.
+Research collections operations are once again open!
+For more information, please contact Museum Curator Carrie Eaton, at email@example.com.